 In April, the company announced that it had performed better than expected.
-Turnover was £312m and in fact had been £317 the losses were £18.9m against an expected £19.1m.
+Turnover was £312m and, in fact, had been £317 - the losses were £18.9m against an expected £19.1m.
 The airline also announced that four of the older BAe146 aircraft (100 series) were being sent back to British Aerospace along with two BAC 1-11 jets.
 They would be replaced with four of the latest varient of the 146 - The 300 series.
 The jets were eight years old and the newer models would bring down the average age of the fleet.
 The cost was explained as negligable.
-In addition to these changes there would be a further two BAe146 300 series brought into the fleet at a cost of £20 million.
-David James stepped down as Group Managing Director but retained his role as Chairman.
-James went on to be chairman of another loss makinng company LEP.
-The new Group Managing Director was John Olsen who was recruited from Cathay Pacific.
+In addition to these changes, there would be a further two BAe146 300 series brought into the fleet at a cost of £20 million.
+David James went on to be chairman of another loss makinng company, LEP.
+The new Group Managing Director was John Olsen.
 His salary was a reported £150,000.
 The recruitment of Olsen was seen as a positive appointment.
 No one had thought for a single second that Olsen would have left such a successful airline to work for one that was predicted to fold.